toutjavascript/infollama-proxy/README.md

 ## Roadmap

 Correcting bug and user issues is priority.
+[ ] Add buttons to start and stop models

-[ ] Add a dockerfile for easy deployment and easy autostart [ ] Add an simple API to that returns the current usage from server (running models, hardware details, Free available VRAM, ...)
+[ ] Add a dockerfile for easy deployment and easy autostart [ ] Add a simple API to that returns the current usage from server (running models, hardware details, Free available VRAM, ...)
-[ ] Add integrated support for tunneling from web
+[ ] Add a web UI to view or export logs (by user or full log if admin is connected) [ ] Add integrated support for tunneling to web
 [ ] Add a fallback system to access an other LLM provider if the current one is down [ ] Add an easy LLM speed benchmark